silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/02_Relations.md

  - `through` Class name of the mapping table
  - `from` Name of the has_one relationship pointing back at the object declaring many_many
  - `to` Name of the has_one relationship pointing to the object declaring belongs_many_many.

+Note: The `through` class must not also be the name of any field or relation on the parent or child record.

 The syntax for `belongs_many_many` is unchanged.